 3. Stop Rewarding Yourself With Food = More Money & Calories Spared

 This is a hard cycle to break, especially with current cultural norms.
-It’s easy to celebrate achievements by having parties or going out to eat.
+It’s easy to celebrate achievements (those non-scale victories we all love) by having parties or going out to eat.
 Instead, try rewarding yourself by time spent with family, time on your hobbies, or an endorphin-inducing workout.
 This is an important one because we have a tendency to celebrate every little thing with food, and I think this is a problem.
 Save food-based celebrations for major holidays and birthdays, if you have to.

 4. Cook From Scratch = Save Money & Calories To Boot

 This is absolutely key when it comes to frugality and health.
 There are so many meals out there that can fill you up for as little as $1/serving.
 That’s a whole lot better than what you’d typically spend going out to eat ($8-15/meal).
 Plus, have you ever looked at the calories you’re eating when you go out to eat?
 You can eat a chicken breast, some veggies, and rice for under 600 calories at home.
 But if you go out to eat, you’re likely to get 1,000-2,000 calories in one meal.
 For someone who’s trying to lose weight, that’s essentially eating ALL of your daily allowed calories in one sitting.

 5. Walk Rather Than Drive = Save Money On Gas & Burn Calories